jungomi/xxhash-wasm/README.md

 Generate a 64-bit hash of the UTF-8 encoded bytes of `input`.
 The optional `seed` is a `u64` provided as a BigInt.

-Returns a string of the hash in hexadecimal.
+Returns a zero-padded string of the hash in hexadecimal.

+`h64String(input: string, [seed: BigInt]): BigInt`

+Same as `h64`, but returning a `BigInt`.
+This avoids the overhead of the string formatting of the result.

 `h64Raw(input: Uint8Array, [seed: BigInt]): BigInt`

-Same as `h64` but with a Uint8Array as input, returning an unformatted BigInt hash value.
+Same as `h64` but with a `Uint8Array` as input, returning an unformatted `BigInt` hash value.

 `create64([seed: BigInt]): Hash<BigInt>`